geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 I make no compact with the hated race.”<br>
 &emsp;Meanwhile Maimoune sought th’ Ascanian wave,<br>
 Whose limpid tides her fair pavilion lave.<br>
-Oft when at noon th' unrippled face is clear,<br>
+Oft when at noon th’ unrippled face is clear,<br>
 Through the blue glass the fairy halls appear,<br>
 White as those fanes that time and man defy,<br>
-Nor rue one stain from Grecia's lovely sky.<br>
+Nor rue one stain from Grecia’s lovely sky.<br>
-O'er half the lake the beauteous vision spreads,<br>
+O’er half the lake the beauteous vision spreads,<br>
 Rich gilded domes, and marble colonnades;<br>
 While mortals, wandering on the shadowy shore,<br>
 Mourn for the buried palaces of yore.[^93]<br>